uzerpllp/uzerp-docs/content/setup/manufacturing.md

 An action must be added with a type *Receive* - if you want to receive against an order the type **must** be *Receive* and there **must** be only one transfer rule for the action.
 Once added select the action in question and in the side bar select *Add Rule*.
 The transfer rule for the action can be added.

 It is possible to have multiple receive actions so that stock can be received into different warehouse/location combinations.
 The option will appear in the *Receive Into* drop down on the order - you can default this by supplier so that goods received from that supplier will, by default, be received into a particular location using the supplier's 'Receive Into' option.

+### Making actions unavailable

+An action can be made inactive by removing all of its transfer rules.
+For example, a company may have defined several receiving actions and now wants to ensure that one of those choices is not available when entering new purchase orders.
+Care should be taken that there are no open orders that need to use the action being changed.

 ## Manufacturing Management